Saving on a Tight Budget

 Tip 5: Build an emergency fund to avoid having to take loans to pay for unexpected purchases.
-That fund is usually best kept in a savings account, despite the low interest rates such accounts pay right now.
-But do try to keep a high enough balance in the account to avoid monthly fees many on-base banks and credit unions participate in Military Saves Week and offer great savings options during the Week and throughout the year.
+That fund is usually best kept in a separate savings account, despite the low interest rates such accounts pay right now.
+But do try to keep a high enough balance in the account to avoid monthly fees.
+Many on-base banks and credit unions participate in Military Saves Month and offer great savings options during the Month and throughout the year.
 To learn more on emergency savings, click here.

-Tip 7: Put all your loose change in this savings account.
+Tip 7: Put all your loose change in your savings account.
 For many people, that could add up to well over $100 a year.

 Take Free Money and Save it

 Tip 8: Low- and moderate-income workers qualify, each year, for an Earned Income Tax Credit that can put over $1,000, and often more than $2,000, in your pocket.
 The EITC Assistant tool provided by the IRS can help you determine if you qualify to claim the credit, or you can contact your local tax payer assistance center for in-person help.
 Then be sure to save at least half of this windfall.

 Tip 9: Participate in a local Individual Development Account (IDA) program.
 In return for attending financial education sessions and agreeing to save for a home, education, or business, you typically receive $2 for every $1 you save through an IDA program.
 So, $25 that you save each month ends up as $900 at the end of a year.

 Tip 10: Participate in the Thrift Savings Plan or Save at Work.
 While we encourage letting this money build up until retirement, it can be withdrawn, or borrowed on, to cope with serious emergencies.